Skip to main content

 --excludeGlob pattern(s) to exclude files (repeatable)

---contextBuild context directory for context-aware rules
+--contextBuild context directory for direct Dockerfile linting

 --selectEnable specific rules (repeatable)